Home Product Download News Faq Forums About

 Adaptive Modeler does not automatically adjust for splits and dividends.

-As stock splits and dividend payments have a distorting effect on a model and on return calculations, the quote history file should be adjusted for splits and dividends before creating a model.
+As stock splits have a distorting effect on model evolution and on return calculations, the quote history file should be adjusted for splits before creating a model.
+When a new split occurs, a new model should be created after re-adjusting the historical quotes.

 When will Adaptive Modeler retrieve a new quote?

-Adaptive Modeler retrieves new quotes as soon as the quote file has been updated (except when the model is paused).
+Adaptive Modeler retrieves and processes new quotes as soon as they have been added to the quote file (except when the model is paused).
+(The Evaluation Edition processes recent quotes with a delay of a few days).

 Why does a quote not get imported although it is in the quote file?